Rancho Laguna Seca

 Rancho Laguna Seca was a 2179 acre Mexican land grant in present-day Monterey County, California given in 1834 by Governor José Figueroa to Catalina M. Munrás.
 "Laguna Seca" means "Dry Lake" in Spanish, referring to the seasonal lake, Laguna Seca.
 The grant was east of present-day Monterey.

 History

-The half square league grant was made to Catalina Manzanelli de Munrás who was the wife of Esteban Munrás (1798–1850) a Monterey trader, amateur painter, and grantee of Rancho San Vicente.
+The half square league grant was made to Catalina Manzanelli de Munrás who was the wife of Esteban Munrás (1798–1850) a Monterey trader, amateur painter, and a grantee of Rancho San Vicente.
 Catalina Manzanelli de Munras was also grantee of Rancho San Francisquito.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Laguna Seca was filed with the Public Land Commission in 1852, and the grant was patented to Catalina Munrás in 1865.

+Frank Bishop acquired the ranch from the Munras family in 1953; the Bishop family raised Thoroughbred horses and developed some of the land.
+They divested the last of their holdings in the 1990s.